geosigno/simpleParallax.js/README.md

 ### transition - *string*
 The transition works closely with the delay setting.
 The transition will add any CSS effect to the delay setting.

+###customContainer - *string or node*
+In some cases, you want the parallax effects to be apply on a container that have its own scroll, and not apply the parallax effects via the document scroll.

 ## Methods
 Destroy a simpleParallax instance: